tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The Tables node is selected, and NW is selected and highlighted in the Entity Data Model Wizard.
 Pluralize or singularize generated column names is also selected.](./media/visual-studio-entity-data-model-wizard-database-objects.png "Choose Your Database Objects and Settings")

 13. Select **Finish**, and the model will be generated.
-This may take a few minutes.
+This may take a few minutes

 ### Task 2: Modify Application Code

 1. In Visual Studio, open the file `DataContext.cs` from the Solution Explorer.
-You may need to collapse the Data folder, and re-expand it after refreshing if you don't see the file listed.
+You may need to collapse the Data folder, and re-expand it after refreshing if you don't see the file listed

     ![DataContext.cs is highlighted under the Data folder in Solution Explorer.](./media/visual-studio-solution-explorer-data-datacontext.png "Open DataContext.cs")

-2. The call to base in the DataContext constructor, at the top of the file, needs to be updated to reflect the correct connection string.
+2. The call to base in the DataContext constructor, at the top of the file, needs to be updated to reflect the correct connection string

     ![In the DataContext constructor, : base ("name=DataContext") is highlighted.](./media/visual-studio-solution-explorer-data-datacontext-base.png "Update the call to base")